-&lt;sup>2 See Competitive Enter.
+See Competitive Enter.
 Inst. v.
 Office of Sci. & Tech.
 Policy, 827 F.3d 145, 149-50 (D.C.
 Cir.
 2016); cf. Judicial Watch, Inc. v.
 Kerry, 844 F.3d 952, 955-56 (D.C.
 Cir.
 2016).

-&lt;sup>8 See Competitive Enter.
+&lt;sup>3 See Competitive Enter.
 Inst. v.
 Office of Sci. & Tech.
 Policy, No. 14-cv-765, slip op. at 8 (D.D.C.
 Dec.
 12, 2016) ("The Government argues that because the agency had a policy requiring [the official] to forward all of his emails from his [personal] account to his business email, the [personal] account only contains duplicate agency records at best.
-Therefore, the Government claims that any hypothetical deletion of the [personal account] emails would still leave a copy of those records intact in [the official's] work email.
-However, policies are rarely followed to perfection by anyone.
-At this stage of the case, the Court cannot assume that each and every work-related email in the [personal] account was duplicated in [the official's] work email account." (citations omitted)).
+Therefore, the Government claims that any hypothetical deletion of the [personal account] emails would still leave a copy of

-custodian-driven searches.
+In addition, please note that in conducting a "reasonable search" as required by law, you must employ the most up-to-date technologies and tools available, in addition to searches by individual custodians likely to have responsive information.
+Recent technology may have rendered HUD's prior FOIA practices unreasonable.
+In light of the government-wide requirements to manage information electronically by the end of 2016, it is no longer reasonable to rely exclusively on custodian-driven searches.
 Furthermore, agencies that have adopted the National Archives and Records Administration (NARA) Capstone program, or similar policies, now maintain emails in a form that is reasonably likely to be more complete than individual custodians' files.
 For example, a custodian may have deleted a responsive email from his or her email program, but HUD's archiving tools would capture that email under Capstone.
 Accordingly, American Oversight insists that your agency use the most up-to-date technologies to search for responsive information and take steps to ensure that the most complete repositories of information are searched.
 American Oversight is available to work with you to craft appropriate search terms.
 However, custodian searches are still required; agencies may not have direct access to files stored in .PST files, outside of network drives, in paper format, or in personal email accounts.